wllfaria/writings/implementing-syntax-highlighting.md

      }
 ```

-And the last required touch on our viewport is to also set the foreground color of the terminal to the cell's foreground color.
+The last required touch on our viewport is to also set the foreground color of the terminal to the cell's foreground color.
 Which is also really simple with crossterm.

 ```diff-rust
     pub fn render(&self) {